 Threat modeling in 4 steps

 Threat modeling is performed through a series of workshops.
 Architects, developers and system administrators are guided through the threat modeling process.
 It is the primary security analysis task executed during the software design stage.
-Threat modeling is typically performed in 4 steps:
+Threat modeling is typically performed in stages, threat modeling in 4 steps: